 - Fill the cut bucket no more than an inch or two.
 You'll need clear sides of the bucket to wipe paint off.
 Dab the brush about half an inch into the paint and drag it dry against the lip.
 Make certain it is very dry.
 It doesn't take much paint to cover trim.

 - Grip the brush loosely near the bristles, as you would hold a pencil.
 The brush handle is largely extraneous for cutting in purposes.

 - Plant the bristle on the surface, forming a wedge shape.
 Use the sharp end of the wedge to start the paint line.

 - Draw the bristles along the line you want to paint.
 As you begin moving the bristles, try to let them form a fan shape.
 It's the outermost bristles that are actually drawing the line, not the entire bristle surface.

 - You'll first want to draw very flat crescents.
 These crescents will start on the line, track along the line for a few inches, then gradually pull away from the "danger zone" (glass, trim, or whatever you don't want painted) and toward yourself.
 You can cobble together a long straight line by several of these flat crescents.

 - As you get more experienced, you'll find the crescents getting fewer and flatter, until you can draw quite a long line.

-All that said and done, cutting in is very difficult to master If you think the only thing you'll ever paint in your life is one or two rooms, then by all means use masking tape.
+Cutting in is very difficult to master.
+If you think the only thing you'll ever paint in your life is one or two rooms, then by all means use masking tape.
 Even if you plan on painting your entire interior, you may not master the technique until you reach the last room.